frenetic-lang/tutorials/OxRepeater/index.md

 - Launch the repeater again:

   ~~~
-  $ ./Repeater.d.byte
+  $ ./Repeater.native
   ~~~

-It is very likely that a few packets will get sent to the controller, and here's why.
-When you launch the controller and the switch re-connects, your controller sends two messages:
+It is very likely that a few packets will get sent to the controller because when we launch the controller and the switch re-connects, the controller sends two messages:

 - First, Ox automatically sends a message to _delete all flows_.
   In general, we don't know the state of the flow table when a switch